Sea otter conservation: Northern California and Oregon

 Attempts were made to move 93 sea otters to the Oregon coast in the 1970s.
 None have been seen since the early 1980s.
 It is not known if they died or moved away.

 Under a directive from Congress, the U.S. Fish and Wildlife Service evaluated the feasibility of reintroducing sea otters to their historical range along the West Coast of the contiguous United States.
 The Service focused the assessment on Northern California and Oregon, where potential sea otter reintroduction would have the greatest conservation value.
-The Service’s 2022 assessment indicates reintroduction is feasible, but it does not provide a recommendation as to whether sea otter reintroduction should take place.
+The Service's 2022 assessment indicates reintroduction is feasible, but it does not provide a recommendation as to whether sea otter reintroduction should take place.
 Additional information and stakeholder input would be needed to help inform any future reintroduction proposal if the initiative moves forward.
-The Elakha Alliance, an Oregon nonprofit that supports reintroduction of sea otters, commissioned its own feasibility study, which reached similar conclusions.
+The Elakha Alliance, an Oregon nonprofit led by tribal and conservation leaders that support the reintroduction of sea otters, commissioned its own scientific feasibility study, which reached similar conclusions.
 The Service and Elakha studies found that a robust social and economic impact analysis must address the concerns within the fishing industry.